vesterheim/vesterheim.github.io/_posts/2015-09-27-baltic-crossing.markdown

 tags:
 ---
 Save the date!
-Baltic Crossing will play at Vesterheim on September 27, 2015.
-More details will be announced soon.
+Baltic Crossing will play on September 27, 2015, at 7:00 p.m. in the museum’s Bethania Church on Mill Street.

+Tickets are $12 per person, available at the door.
+Contact Martha Griesheimer at 563-382-9681 or [mgriesheimer@vesterheim.org](mailto:mgriesheimer@vesterheim.org) for information about a workshop before the concert.

 The band Baltic Crossing uses a strong affinity for old dance music and respect for each others' traditions to bring a new youthful energy to the folk music of Europe.